danb-cws/giphysearch/README.md

 Giphysearch is a code demo and learning project which allows you to search the Giphy API within a slick and snappy UI.

-For this project, I wanted to just go with the default Create React App setup as opposed to spending ages setting up my own boilerplate, and to concentrate on implementing some some standard UI/frontend tasks in the 'React way'.
+Ok, so nothing wildly original, but for this project I wanted to just go with the default Create React App setup as opposed to spending ages setting up my own boilerplate, and to concentrate on implementing some some standard UI/frontend tasks in the 'React way'.

 It's currently using the Giphy open beta API key which still seems to work, and removes the need to protect a private key in some way.
 (As in my other gif-related project: https://github.com/danb-cws/giphyvision).